pwang649/myWiki/docs/Robotics/Control/DP.md

 ### Closed-form Computation of $V$ :

-- Can be done far a very restrictive class of OC problems
+- Can be done for a very restrictive class of OC problems
-- Example, LQR problem
+- Example: LQR problem

 ### Mesh/Grid-based Methods